NeedleVoid/Needlevoid/README.md

   (This isn't necessary DNI, but I don't like talking about my past relationships so keep in mind I probably will back away in any type of mentions of relationships, even if they aren't related to me)

-  (Another thing is...DON'T ask me about supporter if I don't know you.
-Sorry but no.)

 Stuff I'm into so far:

-- TADC
 - Smiling Friends
 - Madoka Magica
 - Ena